gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Solution file references 3 projects and links to correct configurations for 'development binary'
 - Generate solution for executable that depends on a shared library that in turn depends on another shared library.
 - Generate solutions for 2 executables that depend on same shared library
-- Generate solutions for 2 executables that depend on different linkages of same shared library.
+- Generate solutions for 2 executables that depend on different linkages of same library.
 - Generate solution for component with no sources
+- Generate solution for component with mixed sources
 - Generate solution for component with windows resource files

 ### Open Issues